-Her work is grounded in:
+Her writing and storytelling work is grounded in:

 • Scientific and medical literacy across neuroscience, medical anthropology, nutritional and botanical medicine